 Tannin is a red wine characteristic and it can tell us the type of grape, if the wine was aged in oak, and how long the wine could age.
 You perceive tannin only on your palate and only with red wines; it’s that cotton-ball-like drying sensation.

 Tannin comes from 2 places: the skins and seeds of grapes or from oak aging.
 Every grape variety has a different inherent level of tannin, depending on its individual character.
-For example, Pinot Noir and Gamay have inherently low-levels of tannin, whereas Nebbiolo and Cabernet have very high levels.
+For example, Pinot Noir and Gamay have inherently low tannin levels, whereas Nebbiolo and Cabernet have very high levels.

-• Grape Tannins Tannin from grape skins and seeds is typically more abrasive and can taste more green.
+- Grape Tannins Tannins from grape skins and seeds are typically more abrasive and can taste more green.

-• Oak Tannins Tannin from oak will often taste more smooth and round.
+- Oak Tannins Tannins from oak will often taste more smooth and round.
 They typically hit your palate in the center of your tongue.

-Tasting for oak tannin versus grape tannin is extremely difficult; don’t worry if you don’t get it right away.
-Here is a detailed article on the topic of tannins.
+Tasting oak tannin versus grape tannin is extremely difficult, so don’t worry if you don’t get it right away.

 Alcohol: